mxc19912008/Html-Markup/README.md

     a heading.
 </li>
 <p>
-¡¤A list item is a paragraph that begins with a hyphen.
+<li> list item is a paragraph that begins with a hyphen.
 As part of
     the formatting, the hyphen is removed.
 </li>
 <p>
-¡¤A list begins between a block that is not a list item and a
+<li> list begins between a block that is not a list item and a
     subsequent list item.
 It ends after the last consecutive list item.
 </li>
 <p>
-¡¤A paragraph is simply a block that isn't covered by any of the
+<li> paragraph is simply a block that isn't covered by any of the
     other rules.
 </li>
 </body></html>